-A preterm birth is defined as a birth that occurs before 37 completed weeks of pregnancy.57 Preterm birth disproportionately affects AI/AN women.58 Tobacco use, low socioeconomic status, low maternal age, and single marital status put women at higher risk for having a preterm delivery.58 A factor associated with preterm birth is age-teens and women over 35 have an increased likelihood of preterm birth.59
+A preterm birth is defined as a birth that occurs before 37 completed weeks of pregnancy.57 Preterm birth disproportionately affects Al/AN women.58 Tobacco use, low socioeconomic status, low maternal age, and single marital status put women at higher risk for having a preterm delivery.58 A factor associated with preterm birth is age-teens and women over 35 have an increased likelihood of preterm birth.59

-Across the Helena UIH service area, 15.0% of all infants born to Al/AN women were born preterm, which was not statistically significantly different from that of their NHW counterparts at 10.1% (Figure 23).
-Pregnant Al/AN women were statistically as likely as NHW women to give birth preterm.
+Across the Bakersfield UIH service area, 9.7% of all infants born to AI/AN women were born preterm, which was not statistically significantly higher than their NHW counterparts at 8.6% (Figure 22).
+Additionally, pregnant AI/AN women were 1.1 times as likely to have an infant born preterm than NHW women, though again, this value was not statistically significant.